 (12) Approved Elite Athlete status will be noted on the Student's record with the acronym EAC (Elite Athlete Consideration) for the relevant trimester.

 (13) Student Administration and Services will confirm the Elite Athlete's status and notify the Student by letter.
 The Student is required to provide the letter to the relevant Head of School and/or Course Coordinator and/or Unit Coordinator when seeking flexible study options.
+Students must submit applications for special consideration and/or special assessment in accordance with clause 21.

 (14) The University will provide an initial point of contact for applicants and an appointed advocate who will liaise with various University Representatives to provide: